 The number of sessions required depends on several factors.
 Many times the parties need to consider options and seek legal advice as to the implications of their choices.
 They will often need to gather information that will help to identify solutions and narrow issues.

 Lawyers are welcome as part of the process, as long as both parties agree.
-In some circumstances, especially when complex financial matters are being considered, it can be more efficient to have advisors in the room.
+In some circumstances, especially when complex financial matters are being considered, it can be more efficient to have lawyers at the mediation session.
 This has to be balanced with the additional expense that the parties will incur.